pcraig3/usc-clubs/README.txt

 == Changelog ==

+= 2.0.0 =
+* Changed quite a bit structurally.
+Ahem.
+* * Single template renamed and re-structured so that it might be called be WordPress itself (more easily).
+* * Query var now 'usc_clubs' rather than clubsapi
+* * Shortcode now 'usc_clubs' rather than 'testplugin'
+* * No longer calling clubs api from template.
+* * WordPress default 'main' query totally cancelled on single club pages.
+* * Single clubs now called by going to /clubs/clubs-list/{id}
+* * WP_AJAX file created (in its own namespace) to do async stuff, get all API results, and also manage transients.
+* * API result cached, and automatically saved asyncronously if not found in cache.
+(Read: this is super cool.)
+* * Due to some limitations in WesternLink's architecture, we're having JavaScript build our filter checkboxes.
+* * Clubs list page also built first for non-JS people and then (if JS) rebuilt with filterJS search tools.
+* * "All" checkbox included again.
+*
+* I guess that's it.

 = 1.4.0 =
 * Renaming everything.
 Hopefully it all still works.
 * Making it not work comes later.